 The income that divides the population in two.
 There will therefore be an equal number of people with an income higher than the median income to those with an income lower than the median income.

 Average gross income.
-2012 NOK
+2013 NOK

-Proportion of total after-tax income per consumption unit which falls to those with the highest/lowest income
+Proportion of total after-tax income per consumption unit which falls to those with the highest/lowest income1

-&lt;sup>1 People in student households not included.
+1 People in student households no included.

 Elderly couples with strong growth